Ahmad-AbuOsbeh/data-structures-and-algorithms/401-codechallanges/challange06/README.md

 # Singly Linked List

-- add includes and tostring methods
+- add append, insert before, and insert after methods
-- includes will check a value if it exists in a linked list or not
+- append will add node to the end of the list
+- insert before will add node before certain node in the list
-- to string will return the linked list as a string contains all values
+- insert after will add node after certain node in the list

 ## Challenge